gonodono/web-widgets/README.md

 <sup>[`BaseGlanceWidget`][glance-base],
 [`GlanceScrollWidget`][glance-scroll]</sup>

-This one tells `BaseGlanceWidget` that the image height should be as tall as possible, and provides a `LazyColumn` with a single item for the image.
+This one tells `BaseGlanceWidget` that the image height should be (almost) as tall as possible, and provides a `LazyColumn` with a single item for the image.

 <br />